 A major theme of the game is the changing of seasons, and this affects the levels too.
 Each of the main levels has four variations, depending on the season – in summer, the volcano stage is flowing with lava, but in winter, it’s filled with freezing water.
 The seasonal changes are not mere palette swaps though, as there are often fairly substantial changes in the layouts, switching out obstacles and enemies or sending to you different parts of the level.

 The controls are similar to the Ys games, although Nayuta’s actions are a little weightier and slower.
-However, unlike the later Ys games, which removed the jump button in favor of a dash button, Nayuta no Kiseki uses both, which allows for both maneuverability in combat and platforming elements in the stages.
+However, unlike the later Ys games, which removed the jump button in favor of a dash button, The Legend of Nayuta uses both, which allows for both maneuverability in combat and platforming elements in the stages.
 In the beginning, Nayuta’s moves are rather basic, and the first levels are a little on the dull side.
 As the game progresses, you find new types of weapons with slightly different rhythms, plus gain new abilities like guards and downward stabs.
-In the Zwei!! games, you need to switch between your two characters if you wanted to use physical or magical attacks.
-Instead, while you control Nayuta, Noi simply floats by your side, and her magic is activated with the Square button, allowing you to use both types of attacks at once.
+In the Zwei!! games, you needed to switch between your two characters if you wanted to use physical or magical attacks.
+Instead, while you control Nayuta, Noi simply floats by your side, and her magic is activated with a seperate button, allowing you to use both types of attacks at once.
 Each magic spell has a limited number of uses, but slowly regenerates over time.
 Repeated use also levels them up, to increase their strength and grant more uses.

 The cooking system from Zwei!! makes a return, albeit in modified form.
 Throughout the stages, you find various plants and meat which can be cooked into a variety of food.
 When you first begin cooking, you need to be taught by your sister Eartha, but once you’ve made a dish once you can make it without revisiting her.
 Food not only replenishes health, but also grants you extra experience points.

 Each chapter, there are a small number of subquests you can run for various NPCs.
+Many of these involve visiting areas of Terra and manipulating the weather in various ways, like planting something in spring and harvesting it in summer.
 Plus, since you’re exploring uncharted territory, the town opens up a museum that will buy various artifacts you find lying around.
 As you collect more stuff, more sections of the museum open up, displaying statues, gems, fossils, aquatic creatures, and others, complete with a small description.
 Such item collection subquests are not new to RPGs – in this case, it’s an expansion of the hunter guild from Zwei 2 – but it really exemplifies the way that the town has been cut off from the rest of existence, and are still sorting out their history.

-Of course, if it doesn’t look or play like a Kiseki game, then why does it use its name?
+Of course, if it doesn’t look or play like a Trails game, then why does it use its name?
 One could take the cynical route and suggest that the title was just bolted onto an unrelated game, in order to associate with Falcom’s cash cow series.
 To some extent that may be true, considering the game was developed by some of the same staff as Zwei 2, and that series apparently didn’t pan out.
-Plus, the back of the box claims it creates a new genre, the “Story Action RPG”, a fundamentally ridiculous assertion, since it implies that no other previous action-RPGs were plot oriented.

-The story isn’t connected to the mainline Kiseki games or any other Legend of Heroes titles, at least not directly, though some hints are open to interpretation.
+The story isn’t connected to the mainline Trails games or any other Legend of Heroes titles, at least not directly, though some hints are open to interpretation.
 It has but a fraction of characters, and the script doesn’t nearly approach the length that the series is known for.
 But yet, there are some commonalities, such as using the same currency (Mira), the same units of measurement and a similar achievement system.
-In other words, it’s linked to the Kiseki series in the same way that all of the Final Fantasy games are linked together – though very different, there are still small commonalities that fans will be able to appreciate.
-Plus there’s a running subquest to uncover the hidden location of Mishie the cat from the later Kiseki series.
+In other words, it’s linked to the Trails series in the same way that all of the Final Fantasy games are linked together – though very different, there are still small commonalities that fans will be able to appreciate.
+Plus there’s a running subquest to uncover the hidden location of Mishy the cat from the later Trails series.

 The soundtrack is excellent, as typical of Sound Team JDK.
 The style is similar to Ys Seven, although there’s a greater predilection for orchestral themes over rock anthems, particularly in the boss battles.
 There’s also a wider variety of instrumentation, with one set of tracks having a particularly enthusiastic accordion.

-While the action isn’t as quick or as polished as the Ys games, plus it’s a little too constricted at the beginning, Nayuta no Kiseki otherwise has a big leg up in the level design department, plus much better bosses.
+While the action isn’t as quick or as polished as the Ys games, The Legend of Nayuta otherwise has a big leg up in the level design department, plus much better bosses.
 With the removal of the platforming elements in Ys Seven and Ys: Memories of Celceta, both the dungeons and the boss encounters feel a little flat and repetitive, so Nayuta is a fine alternative that substantially bests those games in these areas.